qdrant/landing_page/qdrant-landing/content/documentation/tutorials/customer-support-cohere-airbyte.md

 ## Wrapping up

-This tutorial shows how to build a fully private customer support system using Cohere models, Qdrant Hybrid Cloud, and Airbyte, which runs on Oracle Cloud infrastructure.
+This tutorial shows how to build a fully private customer support system using Cohere models, Qdrant Hybrid Cloud, and Airbyte, which runs on AWS infrastructure.
 You can ensure your data does not leave your premises and focus on providing the best customer support experience without bothering your team with repetitive tasks.